sailshq/lifejacket/README.md

 ## Disclaimer

-**If you can get away with it, I'd always recommend simply buying a wildcard SSL cert and then using a tool like Cloudflare to handle SSL redirects automatically.**  The convenience and lack of _yet another thing to maintain_ makes the addition of another layer of infrastructure _well worth it_, IMO.
-(Here's the [cheat sheet](https://gist.github.com/mikermcneil/d3114517e4c7263b145274ea4ad3d0cb) I use when setting up Cloudflare with Heroku.)
+**If you can get away with it, I'd always recommend simply buying a wildcard SSL cert and then using a tool like Cloudflare to handle SSL redirects automatically.**  The convenience and lack of _yet another thing to maintain_ makes the addition of another layer of infrastructure well worth it!
+(Here's the [cheat sheet](https://gist.github.com/mikermcneil/d3114517e4c7263b145274ea4ad3d0cb) I use when setting up Cloudflare with Heroku.
+Of course feel free to use whatever mashup you like-- that's just what's worked for me.)

-That said, this hook exists for those situations where buying a wildcard cert (~$100-150 per year) or setting up a free Cloudflare account is not an option, for whatever reason.
+Still here?
+Alright.
+This hook exists for those situations where buying a wildcard cert (~$100-150 per year) or setting up a free Cloudflare account is not an option, for whatever reason.
+But seriously, consider it before moving on.

 -----------------------------------